Supercolony-net/openbrush-contracts/examples/reentrancy_guard/README.md

 reentrancy_guard = { version = "0.3.0-rc1", git = "https://github.com/Supercolony-net/openbrush-contracts", default-features = false }
 brush = { version = "0.3.0-rc1", git = "https://github.com/Supercolony-net/openbrush-contracts", default-features = false }

+crate-type = [
+    "cdylib",
+    # This contract will be imported by FlipOnMe contract, so we need build this crate also like a `rlib`
+    "rlib",
+]

 [features]
 default = ["std"]
 std = [